"Vertical Limit" (2000) Movie Review

 Things I Learned from "Vertical Limit"

-...NEVER let the rich guy hold onto the medication, no matter HOW nice he seems.
+...NEVER let the rich guy hold onto the medication.

-...The base of every high mountain peak is populated by a camp full of bizarre but charming characters, all of whom will be happy to follow a total stranger up the mountain on a rescue mission that will lead to certain death.
+...The base of every high mountain peak is populated by a camp full of bizarre but charming characters, all of whom will be happy to follow a total stranger up the mountain to certain death.

 ...Extreme Mountain Climbing occasionally requires physical contortions usually found in Wile E. Coyote cartoons.
 For example, a human being can escape from an avalanche by jumping across a canyon with an ice axe in each hand, and plunging both of them simultaneously into the cliff face on the other side.